-As eager to please as I was from day 1, my customers always compliment me on the efficiency & ingenuity of my work.
+We are as eager to please as we were from day 1, our customers always compliment us on the efficiency & ingenuity of our work.

 This therapy is fairly new to the facial and cosmetic treatment scene.

 Keep reading to find out how it works and how much the procedure will set you back.